rigabadi-a/excavition_section_generator/README.md

 Generate clean, annotated trapezoid section drawings from an Excel sheet and export them as a multi-page PDF.
 The project is designed for practical engineering and drafting workflows where many sections must be plotted quickly, consistently, and with readable dimensions.

 This tool reads section data from Excel, draws each section as a dynamically scaled trapezoid, adds key annotations such as top width, bottom width, height, width at 2 m, GL, and FL, then places the drawings into a paginated PDF layout.
-The repository can include both the Python source and a standalone Windows `.exe`, so users can run it either with Python installed or as a simple desktop application.
+The repository include both the Python source and a standalone Windows `.exe`, so users can run it either with Python installed or as a simple desktop application.

 ## What it does